Tejaswini Kolhapure: Career

-Her first film made with Anurag Kashyap, Paanch, was not initially released.
+Her first film made by Anurag Kashyap, Paanch, was not initially released.
 Paanch was delayed in its release due to problems with the depictions of violence, language and drug use in the film.
 Her appearance in Ugly was with the director, Kashyap, once more where she played a depressed young woman who was also an alcoholic.
 Kolhapure said that filming Ugly was a draining experience.
 The Hindustan Times wrote that "Kolhapure plays a battered wife and brings out the pain of a barren life perfectly."